brandon-toner/brandontoner-jekyll-garden/_pages/index.md

 ## Open Questions

 - Can I bury page links in aliases?
 (Didn't work further up this page)
 - Can I wrap content in an inline code block to change the rendering?
-(Didn't work when I tried to wrap the [[ ]] further up the page)
+(Didn't work when I tried to wrap the wiki-links further up the page)

 ## Other Comments